Quintusnz/Math-Dash/Docs/authentication-system.md

-# Math Dash Authentication System
+# Ready Steady Math Authentication System

 > **Document Version**: 1.0
 > **Last Updated**: November 26, 2025
 > **Status**: Approved for Implementation
+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

 ## Overview

-Math Dash uses a **kid-safe, passwordless authentication system** built around unique **Play Codes**.
+Ready Steady Math uses a **kid-safe, passwordless authentication system** built around unique **Play Codes**.
 This approach prioritizes child safety by not requiring email addresses or personal information while maintaining ease of use for children, parents, and teachers.

 ---